Ette Tete products are created, inspired by Emmi Pikler principles and pedagogy.

 Although the child's development is intertwined with several important stalks, it is rooted in two main branches - brain and body development.

 The brain development roots for the importance of the Pikler approach and other modern childcare philosophies are based on neuroscience.
 Thanks to many scientific discoveries in recent years, we now know that in the first 3 years of their life children develop neuron connections called synapses.
 Urban Child Institute says that by age 3 children have 2 times as many synapses as they will have in adult life.
 Adding to that their brain grows up to 80% of that they will have in adulthood.
 So all of the groundwork for the human brain is being done in early childhood.
-This includes language, communication patterns, behavioral systems, rules, oneself, and also physical coordination.
+This includes language, communication patterns, behavioural systems, rules, oneself, and also physical coordination.

-This means that all life experiences in this early childhood will be crucial looking forward - the child learns behaviors, self-respect, relationships.
+This means that all life experiences in this early childhood will be crucial looking forward - the child learns behaviours, self-respect, relationships.
 Dr. Emmi Pikler said that movement is the first language of the brain.

 What is a natural development?